zapzocket/installation/README.md

 ---

 ### 💖 Support the Project
-If you find this project useful and would like to support its continued development,
+If you find this project useful,
-you can do so through the link below:
+you can support it through the link below:

 👉 [Support the Project on NowPayments](https://nowpayments.io/donation/permiumbotmirza)